skale-me/skale/docker/README.md

 It also contains a sample Compose file to deploy a minimal stack on a single host or a docker swarm.

+This docker configuration is not meant for production, ok for evaluation or experimentation.

 ## Installing

 As a prerequisite, [Docker](https://docker.com) must be installed, in version v1.12.0 or higher.